1. Why are more and more people choosing IR heating?

 Savings over the transitional period are higher than in the main season.
 If, for example, consumption is €195 in January, then we should not multiply by 6 months.
 We need to consider factors between 3, 6 and 4.
 If we take into account the wrong factor (6), spending would be €1170 per year.
 In practice, the annual consumption is €807.
 Years ago, tests showed that savings in IR heating during the transition period are approximately 60%, or as high as 70% in Slovenia.
 During the main season, savings reach 30%, and about 35% in Slovenia.
 On average, savings in IR heating are between 50% and 60%.
 Research was carried out at Technical University Kaiserslautern (Germany) and can be viewed at www.raziskava-infra.si/nem.

 Furthermore, we must consider that power consumption during winter is €10 to €20 higher because lights are turned on for longer periods of time, we spend more time using a computer, watch more TV, and even cook more.

 15. Do you install the panels?

 The standards we set up at Ekosen ensure quality services at all stages of our operations.
 Ekosen’s references in Slovenia are far ahead of the competition.
 Ekosen provides comprehensive services, from expert advice to sales and quality installation throughout Slovenia.
 Installation is carried out by professionally trained electrician installers, using the best tools and fitting materials.
 By doing so, the customer will avoid unnecessary stress during the installation.
 Our installers leave behind a well-arranged environment and restore the facility to its original state (they also carry out the puttying).
-The warranty for SUNLIFE PREMIUM and SKY panels are 12 years.
+The warranty for the best IR heating panels are 15 years.

 16. Can IR panels heat up water?